 - Must have a keen understanding and constant desire to stay current on the latest effective communications tools used for issue advocacy.

-- Day-to-day media relations, including handling select media calls, triaging incoming media calls for direction to appropriate internal spokespeople and subject matter experts, and researching information for responding to the media.
+- Day-to-day media relations, including triaging incoming calls, working with internal spokespeople and subject matter experts, and researching information for responding to the media.